liamnamba/CMSI486/Project/Preliminary Database Design Document.md

 **1.2 – Data description, generally what type of data will be stored**

 The data stored will be individual player data and statistics.
 This will be data about each player and their accomplishments for the current soccer season.
-The season's game data and results will also be stored. (names, numbers, sates)
+The season's game data and results will also be stored.
+The type of data will be integers and varchars.

 **1.3 – At least five examples of the type of data your database will provide to the user**